• Skip to primary navigation

 Marinate the Spare Ribs

-• Cut the pork into 1 inch bite-sized pieces and place it in a bowl
+- Cut the pork into 1-inch bite-sized pieces and place it in a large bowl

-• Rinse the fermented black beans in a bowl of water for a few seconds to reconstitute them.
+- Rinse 1½ tablespoons fermented black beans in a bowl of water for a few seconds to reconstitute them.

-• Finely mince the garlic and add it into the bowl with the pork ribs
+- Finely mince 2 cloves garlic and add it into the bowl with the pork ribs.

-• Once it has marinated for 15-20 minutes, add the cornstarch into the bowl or pork ribs and mix well with the marinade to form a slurry to coat all the meat.
+- Once it has marinated for 15-20 minutes, add 2 teaspoons potato starch into the bowl of pork ribs and mix well with the marinade to form a slurry to coat all the meat. **I like a thicker sauce, but if you prefer a thinner and runnier sauce, then add 1½ teaspoon of starch instead.**

 Steaming the Pork